thingsdb/ThingsDocs/v0/content/procedures-api/procedures_info.md

 None

 ### Return value
-List with procedure [info](../../data-types/info)  about all procedure in the scope.
+List with procedure [info](../../data-types/info)  about all procedures in the scope.